 To activate an item, press the Up and Down Arrow keys together.
 If this is not possible on your keyboard due to the Up and Down arrows not being able to be pressed at the same time, you can also press the Up, Left, and Right Arrow keys together to achieve the same result.
 You can activate an item with QuickNav disabled by pressing VO with Space as well.
 While this command to activate items works for apps, it also works any time you wish to double tap on an item.
 Whether it’s to activate a button on a web page, begin typing in a text field, or to activate an element in an app.

 Time constraints don’t make it possible for me to write an entire book outlining how to interact with specific applications using the keyboard.
 The best way to do this is to familiarize yourself with all of the commands available, and then apply them to situations, just like gestures on the touchscreen or Braille keyboard commands on a Braille display.
-This document from Mac For the Blind covers many keyboard shortcuts for use of an iOS device with VoiceOver.
-If you prefer audio content to textual, you may also find part 4 of my series of podcasts of value.
-Note that there are links in the show notes to the first 3 in the series if you wish to listen to them all.
+This Support article from Apple covers many keyboard shortcuts for use of an iOS device with VoiceOver.
 If you're not sure what Bluetooth keyboard to get for yourself, this blog post along with many of its associated comments should give you a good place to start.